Laurasiatheria

 Laurasiatheria (/lO:r%eIZ@ˈθɪəriə, -θEriə/; "Laurasian beasts") is a superorder of placental mammals that groups together true insectivores (eulipotyphlans), bats (chiropterans), carnivorans, pangolins (pholidotes), even-toed ungulates (artiodactyls), odd-toed ungulates (perissodactyls), and all their extinct relatives (pan-euungulates).
 From systematics and phylogenetic perspectives, it is subdivided into order Eulipotyphla and clade Scrotifera.
 It is a sister group to Euarchontoglires with which it forms the magnorder Boreoeutheria.
 Laurasiatheria was discovered on the basis of the similar gene sequences shared by the mammals belonging to it; no anatomical features have yet been found that unite the group, although a few have been suggested such as a small coracoid process, a simplified hindgut (reversed in artiodactyls), high intelligence, lack of grasping hands (though mimicry of grasping is observed in felines) and allantoic vessels that are large to moderate in size.
 The Laurasiatheria clade is based on DNA sequence analyses and retrotransposon presence/absence data.
 The superorder originated on the northern supercontinent of Laurasia, after it split from Gondwana when Pangaea broke up.
-Its last common ancestor is supposed to have lived between ca. 76 to 90 million years ago.
+Its most recent common ancestor is supposed to have lived between ca. 76 to 90 million years ago.

 Etymology

-The name of this superorder derives from the theory that this group of mammals originated on the supercontinent of Laurasia.
+The name of this superorder derives from its origin on the supercontinent of Laurasia.
 In contrast, extinct primitive mammals called Gondwanatheria existed in the supercontinent of Gondwana.